TomPace101/nanopore_diffusion/notes.md

 # ill-sleep (and debug of the PNP-reaction solver)

+_TODO_ allow BT to be an Expression instead of just a float.
+More generally, this is a candidate for refactoring: write a function that does the check for strings and returns an Expression or a float accordingly.
+It will need access to the element.
+Or can it take a FunctionSpace instead?
+Either way, that means it will probably need to be a method of the solver.

 _TODO_ refactor out re-usable components
+- Expression/float generation (see above)
 - processing of dirichlet and neumann boundary conditions
 - stuff that could be used by various PNP solvers